CS-433/ml-project-1-jaggifanclub/README.md

 - Regularized logistic regression

 These 6 methods follow the same structure in the file:
-1. Cross-validated optimization over relevant parameters that are initialized according to specific choices together with saved figures of tuned hyperparameters with respect to the corresponding accuracy,
+1. Cross-validated optimization over relevant parameters initialized with figures of tuned hyperparameters and their corresponding accuracy,
 2. manually set the tuned hyperparameters after optimization,
 3. cross-validation of this model over 5 different splits
 4. and finally store the computed performance with the best parameters over the 5 different splits for later comparison.